 11. When a team is withdrawn or eliminated, all results involving that team become null and void.

-Failure of a team to attend a match will result in a maximum win being awarded to their opponents provided those opponents submit a completed result form.
+Failure of a team to attend a match will result in an awarded win being given to their opponents provided those opponents submit a completed result form.

 13. Any team missing or re-arranging more than THREE scheduled league matches will result in that team being eliminated from the league.

-Whilst supporting the good practise of “sporting behaviour”, it is however also the right of any Captain to refuse a request to re-arrange a match should they be willing to fulfil the original date, in which case they will be awarded a maximum win.
+Whilst supporting the good practise of “sporting behaviour”, it is however also the right of any Captain to refuse a request to re-arrange a match should they be willing to fulfil the original date, in which case they will be given an awarded win.

 (Any member of any team eliminated will be subject to a £5.00 fine which will be payable before he/she is allowed to sign for another team during the season.
 This is open to appeal.)

 14. The home team is to pay table costs.